webcrumbs-community/webcrumbs/core/experiment-6/README.md

 1. Copy the `packages/plugins/dev/template` directory and rename it to the name of your plugin.
 2. Make sure to change the `name` property in the `package.json` file to the name of your plugin.
+3. Make sure to include any dependency your plugin needs to the `webcrumbs.json` file, include the dependency and the version to the `dependencies` object in the `webcrumbs.json` file.
-3. Make all the changes you need to the `App.jsx` file.
+4. Make all the changes you need to the `App.jsx` file.
-4. You don't need to build your plugin, because it will be built automatically when you run `yarn build:wc` in the root of the project.
+5. You don't need to build your plugin, because it will be built automatically when you run `yarn build:wc` in the root of the project.
-5. Go to the `packages/admin` directory and add the name of your plugin to the `installed_plugins` array in the `index.js` file.
+6. Go to the `packages/admin` directory and add the name of your plugin to the `installed_plugins` array in the `index.js` file.

 ## The hard way